Peer & Practice Assessment

 - Support RDs in identifying professional growth opportunities.

-To ensure a fair, balanced and competency-focused approach, the College has updated its selection process using risk-based, proportional stratified sampling for PPA selection.
-Key aspects include:
+To ensure a fair, balanced and competency-focused approach, the College has updated its selection process using risk-based, proportional stratified sampling for PPA selection based on practice indicator data.

 PPA selection indicators are grounded in regulatory research and College data and include: